prometheus/prometheus/docs/querying/functions.md

 The following is only relevant for conventional histograms: If `b` contains fewer than two buckets, `NaN` is returned.
 The highest bucket must have an upper bound of `+Inf`.
 (Otherwise, `NaN` is returned.)
-If a quantile is located in the highest bucket, the upper bound of the second highest bucket is returned.
+If a quantile is located in the highest bucket, the upper bound of the second-highest bucket is returned.
 A lower limit of the lowest bucket is assumed to be 0 if the upper bound of that bucket is greater than
 0. In that case, the usual linear interpolation is applied within that